AhriFoxSnek/OpenAntiScamSpam/README.md

 - *deleteLikelyMessage* and *deleteDangerousMessage* determine if the offending post gets automatically deleted or not.
 Their possible values are `true` and `false`.
 - *tooManyChannelsSpammed* is the number of channels needed to be spammed in by a user within a certain timeframe for a likely match to be elevated to dangerous.
 This value needs an integer.
 - *stopPayingAttentionToUserAfterThisAmountOfSeconds* is the timeframe where the bot will pay attention to if a user will send messages in other channels, which can lead to *tooManyChannelsSpammed* and thus a likely match being elevated to a dangerous one.
 This value needs an integer.
+- *debugUsers* is a list of user ids which will not be punished when detected, for use of testing the scam spam matcher.

+Changing `config_defaults.json` will change the default for all Discords with the bot.
+To change it for a specific user, use the `/change_settings` command.